awslabs/aws-ddk/API.md

 - *Type:* any

 The key-value tag pairs associated to your environment.
 For example, `"Environment": "Staging"` .
 To learn more, see [Tagging](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) .

+If you specify new tags for an existing environment, the update requires service interruption before taking effect.

 > [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-mwaa-environment.html#cfn-mwaa-environment-tags](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-mwaa-environment.html#cfn-mwaa-environment-tags)